bbbbart/The-Game-of-Life/README.md

 <img width="709" height="914" alt="image" src="https://github.com/user-attachments/assets/07a3c4bc-5447-4474-9455-fdb41bdf3919" />

-This is my attempt at coding Conway's Game of Life as a beginner challenge for learning Python and GitHub for the first time.
+This is my attempt at coding Conway's Game of Life as a beginner challenge for learning Python and GitHub.

 ## Warning
 Those with a history of photosensitive epilepsy should avoid running this program due to the terminal being prone to flickering while running.